All Episodes

 They didn't want to go there.

-So now they're looking at hotels, and the point of the story is they have no place to stay, but it's not true.
+And the point of the story is they have no place to stay, but that's not true.

 They do.

-They just the place that traditionally stays not going to be available, as tradition says, until January 15th, five days before the inauguration, but they've got his apartment.
+They just, the place that traditionally stays is not going to be available, as tradition says, until January 15th, five days before the inauguration.

 It just isn't true.

-By the way, speaking of Chicago politics, the uh governor of Illinois, Rod Blagoyovich is going to go public in some shape, manner, or form this afternoon, precisely When this program ends, the Blogoevich presser will start at 2 p.m.
+By the way, speaking of Chicago politics, the governor of Illinois, Rod Blagoyevich, is going to go public in some shape, manner, or form this afternoon, precisely when this program ends.

+The Blagojevich presser will start at 2 p.m.
 Central, which for those of you who are Obama voters is 3 p.m.
+Eastern, which is when this program ends.

-$500 million and a lot of it is from the Middle East.
+$500 million, and a lot of it is from the Middle East.

 A lot of it is from Saudi Arabia.

-And the drive-by's are a little upset that all this is not going to happen till next week.
+And the drive-bys are a little upset that all this is not going to happen till next week.

-She has she really has.
+She really has.

-She hasn't voted very much since uh since 1988.
+She hasn't voted very much since 1988.

-But she was out there being a good mother at the time and caring a lot about a lot of things, and so her qualifications have been ramped up.
+But she was out there being a good mother at the time and caring a lot about a lot of things.

 Remember?

-Add and save two million dollars.
+Add and save $2 million.

 Bush just saved them before Obama saves them again.

-Here are the details of the well, it's 17.4 billion.
+Here are the details of the well, it's $17.4 billion.

 Ford says they don't want it.

-As it is not like when U.S. Air or other airlines have gone into bankruptcy, you still go out, buy your ticket, you fly, you get your frequent flyer miles.
+It's not like when U.S. Air or other airlines have gone into bankruptcy, you still go out, buy your ticket, you fly, you get your frequent flyer miles.

-But here, the theory is that if uh any of the auto companies go into bankruptcy, that customers will not feel confident that any warranty that's promised will be honored because they won't know whether the company is going to be around to honor.
+But here, the theory is that if any of the auto companies go into bankruptcy, that customers will not feel confident that any warranty that's promised will be honored because they won't know whether the company is going to be around to honor.

 Okay, so it may not even be any dealerships.

-Well, I mean, where do I take it for service?
+I mean, where do I take it for service?

-The loans, low interest are extended through the end of March.
+The loans, low interest, are extended through the end of March.

-The auto companies have until the end of March to come up with a new restructuring plan, or the loans will be recalled.
+The auto companies have until the end of March to come up with a new restructuring plan or the loans will be recalled.

 I made a couple phone calls today to find out some details about this.

-And one of the first questions I had was can Obama change this?
+And one of the first questions I had was: can Obama change this?

-The answer yes.
+The answer, yes.

 Obama can do whatever he wants with it because there's no statutory aspect of this since Congress did not act.